<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 The pension plans of management employees have specific eligibility rules and vesting timelines:

 • 1.
 Cash Balance Account.
-This was a core plan for Management employees starting in 1997.
+This was a core plan for management employees starting in 1997.
 The plan vested after five years of service, meaning employees became eligible to collect benefits upon reaching five years.
 This account was frozen in 2002, so it no longer accumulates benefits.
-However, the existing balance remains payable at retirement.
-Employees can choose a lump-sum payout option for this account (more on that later).
+However, the existing balance remains payable at retirement for those who remain eligible.
+Employees can choose a lump sum payout option for this account (more on that later).

 • 2.
 Current Active Management (CAM) Pension Plan.
 Started in 2001, this is the primary plan for current management employees.
 Employees hired after March 15, 2001 are eligible after three years of service.
 Plan participants can choose either a lump sum or annuity payout.
 Note that early retirement may reduce benefits, depending on the employee's age.